barbaradalmaso/JHU-Genomic-Data-Science/3. Python for Genomic Data Science/Quiz 4.md

 if elem in L2 and elem not in L3:
 ```
 ```
-Answer: The following two lines are introduced with the correct indentation after line 2:
+Answer: Add the following line (with the correct indentation) between lines 2 and 3:
-            if elem in L3:
+            if elem not in L3:
-            pass
 ```

 ## Question 8